aaron-grau/curic/react/readings/redux_nontech.md

   the current state.
 This makes their behavior very predictable and allows their effects to potentially be reversed.

+* **Middleware**

+  Ex: "_You can customize your response to dispatched actions using middleware._"

+  Middleware is an optional component of Redux that allows custom responses to dispatched actions.
+  When an actions is dispatched it passes through each middleware that has been added to the state.
+  The middleware can take some action in response and chose whether or not to pass the action on down the chain.
+  Behind the scenes, the middleware actually replaces the dispatch method of the store with a customized version.
+  There is a large ecosystem of existing middleware ready to be plugged into any redux projects.
+  One example is a logger that records each action before passing it on to the reducer.
+  Perhaps the most common use for middleware is to dispatch asynchronous requests to a server.

 * **Time traveling dev tools**

   Ex: "_Redux has time traveling dev tools._"